Breaking Bad (franchise): El Camino: A Breaking Bad Movie (2019)

 El Camino: A Breaking Bad Movie follows the events of Breaking Bads series finale "Felina", as Jesse Pinkman tries to outrun his misdeeds and searches for his freedom to Alaska.
-Aaron Paul reprised the role of Jesse after a six-year absence, and several other Breaking Bad characters would make appearances.
+Aaron Paul reprised the role of Jesse after a six-year absence, and several other Breaking Bad characters made appearances.

 Vince Gilligan wrote, directed and produced the film.
 While writing "Felina", Gilligan asked himself what happened to Jesse after the events of the series.
 Near the tenth anniversary of Breaking Bads premiere, Gilligan started sharing the idea of creating a sequel film based on this concept.
 Paul, who portrayed Jesse on the series and who still felt attached to the character, expressed eagerness to be involved with any idea for a Breaking Bad continuation.
 When Gilligan made his initial film pitch to Sony Pictures Television, the executives in the room quickly agreed to come on board.
-After completing the script, Gilligan selectively shopped the film to a few potential distributors, settling on Netflix and AMC due to their history with the show.
+After completing the script, Gilligan shopped the film to a few potential distributors, settling on Netflix and AMC due to their history with the show.

 The sequel film was formally announced in February 2019.
-It was released exclusively on Netflix on October 11, 2019, and was broadcast on AMC on February 16, 2020.
+It was released exclusively on Netflix on October 11, 2019, also received a limited theatrical release in the United States from October 11 to 13, 2019.
+It was later broadcast on AMC on February 16, 2020.
 Critics praised Gilligan's direction and Paul's performance, but gave a mixed consensus regarding the film's necessity to Breaking Bads chronology.